Counting of votes underway in violence-marred Sindh local govt elections

 DC Tharparkar Nawaz Sohu confirmed to Dawn.com that a scuffle indeed took place, but insisted that the situation was under control.
 “Troops remain on standby.
 Primarily police and then Rangers are at our disposal to nip any trouble in the bud," said DC Sohu.

-Another incident was reported in ward-3 of UC-44 Bapva of Islamkot taluka where JUI-F candidate’s symbol was missing on ballot papers.
+Another incident was reported in ward-3 of UC-44 Bapva of Islamkot taluka where the Jamiat Ulema-i-Islam-Fazl candidate’s symbol was missing on ballot papers.

 There were reports of sporadic violence, with broadcasters airing footage of two groups attacking each other with sticks in Kandhkot.
 According to DawnNewsTV, 20 people were reportedly injured in the clashes, and five people were believed to be seriously injured.